Flood recovery funding – essential information

 Farming Recovery Fund

-The Farming Recovery Fund has been expanded to include a wider geographical area of farmers with more funding made available for those affected across the whole of England.
+During May, the Farming Recovery Fund was expanded to include a wider geographical area of farmers with more funding made available for those affected across the whole of England.
 The budget for the scheme is now £50 million.

 Farmers whose land has suffered significant damage due to flooding or exceptional rainfall this winter and spring will receive a payment to help remediate land and bring it back into production.